haitanle/hackathon/README.md

 Then, create a lambda function in AWS.
 Copy all files inside 'alexa-voice-fifa' directory to the function code.
 'Save' the code.

-Connect the Alexa Skill to the lambda function.
+Connect the Alexa Skill to the lambda function..